Wind Dancer

-Sofia Elizabeth Mantega, also known as Wind Dancer and formerly known as Renascence, is a fictional character, a mutant appearing in comic books published by Marvel Comics.
+Sofia Elizabeth Mantega, also known as Wind Dancer and formerly known as Renascence, is a fictional character, a mutant appearing in American comic books published by Marvel Comics.
 One of the student body in the Xavier Institute, she is a member of the New Mutants squad therein.
 Her first appearance was in New Mutants, vol. 2 #1.
 At the beginning of New Mutants vol. 2, she is 16 years old.

 Fictional character biography

 Early life

 Sofia was born and lived most of her life in Caracas, Venezuela.
 While under the care of her uncle, Sofia's mother is killed in a riot.
-Her only Venezuelan adult relative, an uncle, is unable to support her in addition to his own children, so she is sent to her father, who had been previously unaware of her existence.
-The head of a major supermarket chain located in the United States, Walter Barrett is a cold, asocial man with no interest in a daughter.
+Her only Venezuelan adult relative, an uncle, is unable to support her in addition to his own children, so she is sent to her father Walter Barrett, who had been previously unaware of her existence.
+The head of a major supermarket chain located in the United States, Barrett is a cold, asocial man with no interest in a daughter.
 As such, he extracts from her a promise that she would learn English before school started, she would get good grades, and she would not use her mutant power, in exchange for which all her material wants would be provided for without question.

-Over the next three weeks, she befriends her father's manservant Derek, learns English, and joins a local school, but despite her outgoing nature, she has difficulty fitting in and is unable to reconcile herself to her father's lack of affection for her.
-She ultimately acts out by skipping school and wrecking one of her father's stores with hurricane-force winds, making sure her actions are caught on a store security camera.
-Her father is incensed, less at the destruction of his store than by her exposing him as the father of a mutant, and considers leaving her in prison for 48 hours to punish her.
-Danielle Moonstar, having seen Sofía's vandalism on the news, steps in and offers her a place at the Xavier Institute.
+Over the next three weeks, Sofia befriends Barrett's manservant Derek, learns English, and joins a local school, but despite her outgoing nature, she has difficulty fitting in and is unable to reconcile herself to Barrett's lack of affection for her.
+She ultimately acts out by skipping school and wrecking one of Barrett's stores.
+Barrett is incensed, less at the destruction of his store than by her exposing him as the father of a mutant, and considers leaving her in prison for 48 hours to punish her.
+Danielle Moonstar, having seen Sofia's vandalism on the news, steps in and offers her a place at the Xavier Institute.